motaghi-dev/Coinex-Trading-Bot/README.md

 ###  Disclaimer

 > Trading cryptocurrencies involves a **very high level of risk**.
 This bot is designed for educational purposes.
 You are solely responsible for your financial decisions.
-Use this this content at your own discretion.
+Use this content at your own discretion.

 ---